appacademy/SWEO-Part-Time-Resources/2-Module/6-week/5-day/README.md

 - 2) `bug isolation`: if you do run into a bug:
     - isolate it, go `top to bottom and console log` (or debugger) your variables one at a time!!!

+- 3) if we are doing something where we are adding to an a datatype like an array, queue, set, etc. PLEASE console.log the queue, array, set, etc. afterwards to check if it's actually the data that we've added.

 ## Code-it-out
 - `sort-which-sort.js`
 - `set-review.js`